PeqNP/ays-agent/docs/api.md

 ## `--node-type` (optional)

-The type of node to create when a child is created.
+The type of (agent) node to create when a child node is created.
+This value is ignored if a child is not created.

 **Default:** `machine`